Introducing Pixel Duck and Rubber Duck: Two Ways to Create AI Motion Graphics in Malloy

 Rubber Duck are not about making the choice complicated.

-They are about giving you control over the moment.
+They are about giving you control over how much creative interpretation you want.

 Now Malloy lets you choose.